sderaps/DMM/README.md

-## Welcome to Diabetic Masked Man!
+# Welcome to Diabetic Masked Man!

-Diabetic Oversized Watch Face For MDI Injection Created with Samsung Watch Face Studio that are Compatible with Wear OS 5+ using GlucodataHandler for the Visually Impaired.
-ATTENTION!
-Faces are being periodically updated to be better as I learn the Software.
-You will be able to tell if the (Watchface)###.wfs has been worked on by looking at the upload date.
+## Diabetic Oversized Watch Faces For MDI Injection Created with Samsung Watch Face Studio that are Compatible with Wear OS 5+ , and OS 4 using GlucodataHandler for the Visually Impaired.

+**Please Note:
+Faces are being periodically updated.
+You will be able to tell if the (.wfs) has been worked on by looking at the upload date.**

 ## Watch Faces for Dexcom G7, Xdrip+, using GlucodataHandler Complications